codecaviar/automate_everything_practice_python/README.md

 Python is one of the most popular programming languages on the planet.
 It's embraced by developers, data scientists, software engineers, and even hackers because of its versatility, flexibility, and object-oriented features.

-**The goal of this project is** to provide practice problems in support of the *Automate Everything Series* from @codecaviar.
+**The goal of this project is** to provide practice problems in conjunction with the *Automate Everything* series from @codecaviar.

+* Fill each function stub according to the docstring.
+* When there **is not** a separate test file for the question and answer combination, run the tests with the doctest command:
+`python3 -m doctest [filename]_q.py -v`
+* When there **is** a separate test file for the question and answer combination, run the tests using the unit test command:
+`python3 [filename]_test.py`

 ## Summary: